About the National Fibromyalgia Association (NFA)

 Leaders Against Pain, an annual workshop for FM support group leader scholarship winners, who take part in a multi faceted program that provides, advocacy, media and leadership techniques.
 To date over 325 individuals have participated in the NFA’s LAP Coalition program.

 Participation in legislative lobbying to raise research funding, FM awareness, and improved patient protection under state and federal laws.

 Continuing medical education programs for health care professionals, including symposia, conferences, distribution of workbooks that cover recent FM research, special CME Journal Programs inserted into Fibromyalgia AWARE magazine, and mailings to help educate medical professionals on the diagnosis and treatment of FM.

-Supporting fibromyalgia research through networking, fundraising, locating patients to participate in clinical trials, information distribution, and encouraging communication between researchers and the FM community.
+Supporting and facilitating fibromyalgia research through networking, fundraising, locating patients to participate in clinical trials, information distribution, and encouraging communication between researchers and the FM community.